Skip to Content

 What Plants Will Always Need Soil?

 Any plants with deep roots will always require soil.
-These include deep-rooted vegetables such as potatoes, sweet potato, carrots, onion, and turnip.
-The size of spread and growth will also be a factor for indoor gardening.
+These include deep-rooted vegetables such as potatoes, sweet potatoes, carrots, onions, and turnips.
+The size of the spread and growth will also be a factor for indoor gardening.
 Naturally, space limitations will prevent larger plants from being grown in anything other than soil.

 Can plants usually grown without soil be transplanted in soil?